NOT Updated for the 2017 Breckenridge Event

 lodging, and other arrangements made for Big Beers Festival

 attendees.
-Almost all of the Fourteenth Anniversary weekend will be held at the Vail Cascade Resort & Spa; a new Brewmaster’s Dinner will be held at the Lord Gore Restaurant in Manor Vail Resort.
+Almost all of the Sixteenth Anniversary weekend will be held at the Vail Cascade Resort & Spa, and the Small Plates & Craft Beer Pairing will be held at Terra Bistro in the Vail Mountain Lodge.

-Thursday evening (7:30 pm) opens the Fouteenth Anniversary Big Beers Festival Weekend in traditional Big Beers style!
+Thursday evening (7:30 pm) opens the Sixteenth Anniversary Big Beers Festival Weekend in traditional Big Beers style!
 Enjoy a double beer pairing dinner with fantastic creations from both Avery and Dogfish Head at each course.
-Sam Calagione and Adam Avery will be hosting the dinner with the Vail Cascade culinary team.
+This year, Adam Avery will be hosting the Calibration Dinner with Tim Hawn, Brewmaster for Dogfish Head, and the Vail Cascade culinary team.
 See the Brewmasters’ Dinner page for further information.

-Friday morning (8:30 am– noon) is the opportunity to bone up on your knowledge of everything about beer & brewing.
-The Cicerone team (perhaps Ray Daniels, creator of the program, himself) will be here to lead this morning workshop!
+Friday morning (8:30 am–noon) is the opportunity to bone up on your knowledge of everything about beer & brewing at our Cicerone Workshop.
+Ray Daniels, creator of the Cicerone Program will be here to lead this morning workshop!
 And thanks to All About Beer Magazine, our signature sponsor for this event, the $99 fee per person will be waived.
 Take advantage of this unprecedented opportunity in Vail!
-For more information, see the Brewing Seminars page.
+For more information, see the Seminars page.

 |"(Big Beers, Belgians & Barleywines) has become my favorite fest of the year.
 True camaraderie paired with a high level of brewing knowledge in a relaxed setting."